 Carbon neutrality is defined by an internationally-recognised standard - PAS 2060 - which sets out requirements for the quantification, reduction and offsetting of greenhouse gas emissions.
-Achieving carbon neutrality means that the CO_2 emissions attributable to NUI Galway are fully compensated by CO_2 reductions or removals exclusively claimed by NUI Galway, such that NUI Galway's net contribution to global CO_2 emissions is zero, irrespective of the time period or the relative magnitude of emissions and removals involved.
+Achieving carbon neutrality means that the CO2 emissions attributable to University of Galway are fully compensated by CO2 reductions or removals exclusively claimed by University of Galway, such that University of Galway's net contribution to global CO2 emissions is zero, irrespective of the time period or the relative magnitude of emissions and removals involved.
 An organisation can purchase credits to become 'carbon neutral'.